AdobeDocs/journey-optimizer-learn.zh-Hant/help/experience-league-live-show-recordings.md

 * https://experienceleague.adobe.com/docs/events/experience-league-live-recordings/episodes/exl-live-episode-8-23-23.html?lang=en
 * https://experienceleague.adobe.com/docs/events/experience-league-live-recordings/episodes/exl-live-episode-5-24-23.html?lang=en
 * https://experienceleague.adobe.com/docs/events/experience-league-live-recordings/episodes/exl-live-episode-10-25-22.html?lang=en
+  {description = Learn how integrating Adobe Target and Adobe Real-time Customer Data Platform can help businesses collect data in real time, and create and test targeted experiences.
+See the end to end process of this powerful capability in a live demonstration.}
 * https://experienceleague.adobe.com/docs/events/experience-league-live-recordings/episodes/exl-live-episode-09-22-22.html?lang=en
+    {description = Learn how to use both Campaigns and Journeys to deliver compelling personalized customer experiences and how the in-line messaging workflow is leveraged in each of these two canvases.}
 * https://experienceleague.adobe.com/docs/events/experience-league-live-recordings/episodes/exl-live-episode-05-12-22.html?lang=en
+    {description = Learn about the common use cases for push notification with Adobe Journey Optimizer and dive into the technical details on how to configure an app for Push powered by Adobe Experience Platform.}
 -->
 <!-- START CARDS HTML - DO NOT MODIFY BY HAND -->
 <div class="columns">